 Would you like to visit Ancona?
 Today, come and discover this small Italian jewel, county seat of the Marche, that faces the sea.

-Check out our Ancona travel guide and organize your next trip to the Marche, an unforgettable Italian region!
+Check out Elisabetta, our eDreams travel guide and organize your next trip to the Marche, an unforgettable Italian region!

 Olive Ascolane are made in the province of Ascoli Piceno, in the Marche region.
 They are fried and stuffed with meat.
 Typical of the Marche region’s history, they spread throughout the Italian territory.